-Four musicians playing steel-shelled drums create a sound that explodes the audience right from the very first beats.
-The band is a frequent guest on various shows and at presentations.
+Musicians playing steel-shelled drums create a sound that explodes the audience right from the very first beats.
+With this programme, the band is the most outstanding happening of the various shows and at presentations.

-DRUM ECSTASY also has another sound: three drummers backed by a massive wall of bass wired through a whole string of arrangements, samples and electronic percussion.
-They create a cocktail of different contemporary music styles, from drum‘n’bass, breakbeat, industrial and techno through to jazz, funk and rock.
-Stroboscopes and light effects directed towards the audience – created with the help of power saws, drills and other tools – ALL GUARANTEE A WINNING PERFORMANCE!
+DRUM ECSTASY also has another sound: drummers backed by a massive wall of bass wired through a whole string of arrangements, samples and electronic percussion create a cocktail of different contemporary music styles, from Drum‘n’bass, Break Beat, Industrial and Techno through to FreeJazz.
+Stroboscopes and light effects directed towards the audience, sound effects created with the help of power saws, drills and other tools – ALL GUARANTEE A WINNING PERFORMANCE!

 DRUM ECSTASY is incredibly mobile when sharing a stage with other artists: the band starts playing its set three minutes after coming on stage, and leaves just as quickly after the performance.
 This is the result of the band’s extensive experience of taking part in large shows.
 The band uses original video projections at larger venues and halls with seated audiences.
 Additional drummers are invited for bigger shows.